 - On top of the banana mixture, add flour.
 Make a small well in the flour and add baking soda, baking powder and salt.
 Stir gently to mix the dry ingredients into each other on top of the wet ingredients.

 - Stir everything together until just combined.
 Fold in coconut and chocolate chips.
-Pour into loaf pan and bake for 50 minutes to an hour or until a knife or toothpick inserted in the middle comes out clean.
+Scrape batter evenly into prepared loaf pan.

 - Transfer loaf pan to a wire rack and let cool 5 minutes.
 Run a knife around edges of bread to loosen from pan.
 Invert onto rack and turn bread out of pan.
-Let stand until cooled completely before slicing (if you can wait that long).
+Cool completely before slicing and storing.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.